viet34tqc/notebook/SEO-for-developers.md

 # SEO for Developers

+## What is SEO

+General goal is that when someone clicks on a link of your site on SERP, they should engage with it as long as possible.
+There are some metrics that need to be awared

+### Click-through rate (CTR)

+This defines how likely a user click on your link displayed on SERP.
+The higher CTR the better, that means you have a relevent title and description.

+### Bounce rate

+If a user click on your site and click back immediately, that's a bounce.
+The higher bounce rate is, the less likely your site is to rank well.

+### Dwell Time

+If a user stay on the page, Google will keep track of the dwell time, which is the amount of time they spend there before clicking back to SERP.
+The longer the better

+### Outbound Link

+It signal what your content is about.
+It's really good for your SEO if you use your outbound links to other really good sites that are related to the content of your page.

+## Rules

+- Create good content
+- Using sematic HTML: `article`, `heading`, `img` with `alt` text, `title`
+- Using `meta` tag
+- Using Schema for your article, review...
+Google can read your schema data from the page and format it properly on SERP.
+- Get your HTML loaded fast

+## Inbound and Outbound links

 ## Terms

 - Sitemap: a file where you provide information about pages, videos and other files and the relationships between them